- Atmospheres and Space

 The Remote-Sensing Lab supports the research efforts of the terrestrial and planetary remote-sensing efforts within the Department of Earth and Space Sciences.
 It has provisions for an optical bench, a fume hood, and room for a 2-m environmental chamber for spectral characterizations.
 Lab facilities include an ASD VNIR field spectrometer as well as a FLIR infrared camera.
 Terrestrial research projects have included spectral characterization of rocks and vegetation, and measurements of spectral effects of roughness.
 Presently the lab is undergoing transition to support planetary research.
 It is linked with the GIS Geomorphology Lab.
 For more information, contact Alan Gillespie.

-The Seismology Lab harbors research with the PNSN (Pacific Northwest Seismic Network) and other, regional and global studies by University of Washington faculty.
-PNSN computers in the Seismology Lab capture data from seismometers across Oregon and Washington to detect and characterize earthquakes and volcanic activity.
-Seismology Lab research focuses on aspects of the Cascadia subduction zone, with an emphasis on great earthquakes, seismic hazard mitigation, episodic tremor and slip, and volcanoes.
-For more information, contact Ken Creager, Heidi Houston or John Vidale.
+The Seismology Lab encompasses research via the PNSN (Pacific Northwest Seismic Network) as well as regional and global studies by a number of UW faculty, staff, and students.
+The PNSN operates a network of seismometers across all of Oregon and Washington to detect and characterize earthquakes and volcanic activity.
+Seismology Lab research focuses especially on subduction zone seismology, structure and tectonics, emphasizing the Cascadia region as well as global research.
+Active topics include great earthquakes, fault zone physics, seismic hazard mitigation, episodic tremor and slip, and volcano processes.
+For more information, contact Harold Tobin, Ken Creager, or Paul Bodin.

 Soil Geochemistry Laboratory